 The City’s ferry service took us to the beach at Manly, a famous place for surfing, although we did not see any surfers today, perhaps too overcast!?
 A few interesting shops, in one of which we bought a painting.

 Out of the city, we tripped up in to the Blue Mountains.
 On the way we visited Featherdale Wildlife Park and saw Kangaroo, Wallaby, Koala and Southern Cassowary.
 The Cassowary is an enormous bird, with a bright red blue neck and head, with dangly wattle, that contrasts with the rest of it’s solid black body.
-Atop it’s head is a casque of keratin/bone which makes the Cassowary look praticularly dinosauresque.
+Atop it’s head is a casque of keratin/bone which makes the Cassowary look particularly dinosauresque.
 Currently scientists believe the casque is used as a resonating cavity and decoration to attract a mate.
-The bird’s real defense is it’s powerful jump and two feet kick.
+The bird’s real defence is it’s powerful jump and two feet kick.

 Different in appearance to animated Taz, real Tasmanian Devils do however have the same screech, ferocious feeding and ability to move very quickly.
 Devils are nocturnal, so I only saw a fuzzy blur as one popped out of the den, zoomed over a tree trunk and then disappeared back in to darkness.